Who has defected to Reform UK from the Conservatives and why?

 An ex-MP and minister, Mr Zahawi was sacked as Conservative Party chairman in 2023 after he was found to have breached the ministerial code over his tax affairs, later confirming he paid a nearly £5 million penalty to HMRC to settle the issue.

-In a video message announcing his defection, he said Britain is “drinking at the last chance saloon” and “really does need Nigel Farage as prime minister”.
+In a video message announcing his defection, he said Britain was “drinking at the last-chance saloon” and “really does need Nigel Farage as prime minister”.

 – Malcolm Offord

-Reform UK gained its first member of the House of Lords when former Lord Malcolm Offord defected from the Tories in December.
+Reform UK gained its first member of the House of Lords when former peer Malcolm Offord defected from the Tories in December.

 But he quit the upper chamber on Thursday as he was named the new leader of the party in Scotland.

-Mr Offord said he will be “campaigning hard” between now and the forthcoming Holyrood elections in May.
+Mr Offord said he will be “campaigning hard” between until Holyrood elections in May.

 He said: “We (Reform UK) represent ordinary, decent, hard-working Scots who are fed up with mid-table mediocrity in Holyrood.
 Which is why we will be fielding Reform candidates in all 73 constituencies with one sole objective – to get Scotland back to the top of the table.”